This site requires a more recent version of Adobe Flash Player to function properly.

 Share Of International Ad Sales Is Rising

-International ad sales rose by 176% during the third quarter of 2014, which was much higher than U.S. ad revenue growth of 88%.
-The share of international sales in overall sales has increased from 28% in Q1 2014 to 34% in Q3 2014 and we expect this proportion to continue to rise.
+International ad sales rose by 141% during the fourth quarter of 2014, which was much higher than U.S. ad revenue growth of 78%.
+The share of international sales in overall sales has increased from 28% in Q1 2014 to 34% in Q4 2014 and we expect this proportion to continue to rise.

-Twitter is expanding its sales presence across the globe and during Q3 2014, it added 12 new countries taking the total number of countries, where it has a sales presence to 60.
+Twitter is expanding its sales presence across the globe and during Q4 2014, it added 13 new countries taking the total number of countries, where it has a sales presence to 73.
 In addition, it is also enhancing the reach of its self-service advertising platform (which primarily caters to small and medium-sized businesses) across additional markets and we expect these initiatives to propel sales growth in the coming quarters.

 User Engagement On Twitter Platform Has Fallen Recently

 The number of average monthly active users rose by 4.8% sequentially in Q3 to 284 million; this represented a slowdown compared to quarter-over-quarter growth rates of 5.8% and 6.3% seen in Q1 and Q2 respectively.
-Moreover, user engagement as recorded by timeline views per MAU declined by 7% annually during the quarter.
-If this user base growth or engagement continues to fall, it could cause pressure on the company's stock price.
+During the fourth quarter of 2014, Twitter added only 4 million users sequentially as the rollout of iOS8 caused integration issues for the company.

 Passive User Base Could Also Be Monetized